 - The borrowers number (the boards five-figure reference number) - Then answer to the following questions - i.
 Is this application within the relevant legislation and your council's borrowing powers? - ii.
 By when does the Director of Resources expect the loan to be entirely applied to expenditure?
-(The answer should be expressed in terms of the number of months from the point of application) - iii.
+(The answer should be expressed in terms of the number of months from the point of application.
+The response to this question should be agreed in advance with the responsible finance officer) - iii.
 Does the loan qualify for a concessionary rate?